Sirisha-t/iMPP/README.md

   NOTE: Input FASTQ read file must be specified in either --interleaved, --forward & --reverse or --single format.
 ```
-*The defult parameters used to run iMPP can be found here: [parameters.config](https://github.com/Sirisha-t/iMPP/params/parameters.txt "parameters.txt")
+* The defult parameters used to run iMPP can be found here: [parameters.config](https://github.com/Sirisha-t/iMPP/params/parameters.txt "parameters.txt")

-*Note: If you are unable to run the script, please check your Docker or Nextflow installation.

-*You can run a test with the following command:
+* You can run a test with the following command:
 ```
  nextflow run main.nf -profile test,docker

  [This will automatically read the sample input file from the /data folder]

 ```
-*To resume workflow execution from where it stopped, use the '-resume' command as shown below:
+* To resume workflow execution from where it stopped, use the '-resume' command as shown below:
 ```
 nextflow run main.nf -profile test,docker -resume
 ```